TPalawaT/Gmail-API-and-Sentiment-Analysis/README.md

 Sends a request to Gmail API and shows subject of first five messages which might be congratulating the receiver.

 ## Overview
-This uses Gmail API call to return user's messages and then uses python NLTK library for text parsing and returns the subject of the first five E-mails which satisfy the condition.
+This uses Gmail API call to return user's messages and then uses python's NLTK library for text parsing and returns the subject of the first five E-mails where the user is being congratulated.

 ## Requirements Requirements to run the program are:-
 **Python 3.x** </br>